This easy sausage curry is a one-pot, easy-peasy, inauthentic-but-tasty recipe is I created during my student days.

 - 1 tsp garam masala

-You can substitute any sausages you fancy but simple pork bangers work well.
+You can substitute any sausages you fancy but simple pork sausages work well.

 Heat the oil, add the cumin seeds and wait until the seeds splutter.